 Sun 17 Oct 2021 08:30 PM | £12 (£10.50)

-There’s a tsunami about to start in the Atlantic, an asteroid changing its direction in space and in England the bees are disappearing.
-But something equally important is also about to happen: I’m going to meet you.
+It could be a tsunami that starts in the Atlantic or an asteroid that changes its direction in space in a way we could never predict or simply that all the bees disappear.
+But let’s try to put that to the back of our minds.
+Something equally important is also about to happen: I’m going to meet you.

-Developed with support from the West Yorkshire Playhouse and the Bike Shed Theatre.
+Developed with support from Leeds Playhouse and the Bike Shed Theatre.